 3. Homemade Chocolates

 Simple homemade chocolates that you can pour into molds.
-Keep them frozen and serve cold because of its melting potential.
+Keep them frozen and serve them cold because of their melting potential.

 - 1/2 cup cocoa powder